RyaxTech/kube-tutorial/README.md

     $ ./workshopctl kube $TAG

 At the end of the procedure you will get a list of IPs.
 These are the external IP addresses that you can use to connect on the VMs.
-You can save them because we will need them afterwards.
+Save them on a file such as `KubeTraining_Nodes.txt` because we will need them afterwards.

 The last one will be the master of your Kubernetes cluster, named NODE1_IP for simplicity.
 Connect on this last NODE1_IP with the following command:

     $ ssh ubuntu@NODE1_IP

-#### Teardown the VMs
+#### Teardown the AWS deployment

 You can stop the VMs and deployment at any time using the following command:

     $ ./workshopctl stop $TAG

 ## Activate the Dashboard with Heapster and Prometheus monitoring with Grafana on your Kubernetes cluster

+From now on all the commands that are mentioned have to be executed on NODE1 of your AWS deployment (which will be the master of your Kubernetes cluster) except if another node is mentioned explicitly.

 ### Kubernetes Dashboard with Heapster